 - Candour (excuse our UK spelling) is both real and perceived.
 Real candour means sharing information, and that is something that large firms struggle with, especially if they are listed in US stock exchanges.
-For example, many larger organisations struggle to give analysts information that is already in the public domain (such as pricing or strategy).
-Perceived candour is about the ability of the analyst to pull information out of the organisation, especially in verbal interactions.
+For example, many larger organizations struggle to give analysts information that is already in the public domain (such as pricing or strategy).
+Perceived candour is about the ability of the analyst to pull information out of the organization, especially in verbal interactions.

-- Resources are primarily people, but these people either focus on generating information or on channeling it out.
-In the 1990s, few firms were using an effective mix of AR communcations techniques.
+- Resources are primarily people, but these people either focus on generating information or on channelling it out.
+In the 1990s, few firms were using an effective mix of AR communications techniques.
 Our friends Efrem and Norma turned that around through the 1990s with annual AR effectiveness studies that showed firms how to improve their channels and techniques.
-With a few exceptions (like Huawei and Nortel) most companies are using the right channels to communcate through.
+With a few exceptions (like Huawei and Nortel) most companies are using the right channels to communicate through.
 Now, the ‘bar’ is higher.
 Today, the weakness that most firms have is in generating and sharing rich information, especially on strategy and competitive positioning.
-When firms allocate more resources to AR, their instinct is to amplify the channels (e.g. more emails, more newsletter, more mailouts).
+When firms allocate more resources to AR, their instinct is to amplify the channels (e.g. more emails, more newsletters, more mailouts).
 Sadly that effort is wasteful: it would be better to produce better information.

 - Breadth of analyst outreach is also hard and, again, this is something that some US firms struggle with.
 They understand that 20% of the analyst firms have over 80% of the influence, but somehow come to act as if a relationship with five lead analysts covers off the whole of the industry.
 In fact, the top five individual analysts might have only 15% of the influence of the whole analyst community on a market segment.
 It’s right to start with them, but not to ignore the others.
 Our study shows that firms that have relationships with larger numbers of analysts have stronger relationships and, in particular, are more likely to be recommended – not only in total but also on the level of the individual analyst.